peg2surf/SCRIPT/README.md

 - `JPT [NAME]` same as jump but only if CMP was true
 - `JPF [NAME]` same as jump but only if CMP was false
 - `END` ends code regardless of current line
+- `;` can be used to end lines but is not nessecary if newlines are used

 ### Example